 Montana’s Department of Public Health and Human Services has developed a website called GetTested.MT.gov to help residents find local HIV testing centers.

 According to the Centers for Disease Control and Prevention, everybody between 13 and 64 who are sexually active should have an HIV test as part of their annual healthcare checkup.
 Anybody who shares needles to do drugs, sexually-active gay men or bisexuals are encouraged to get tested more than once a year.

-health partners have come up with the website to make it easier for residents to find testing locations in the state.
+Public health partners have come up with the website to make it easier for residents to find testing locations in the state.
 Many of these clinics offer their services free of charge and anonymously.

-believed that 1.1 million people in the U.S. are HIV positive.
+It’s believed that 1.1 million people in the U.S. are HIV positive.
 The state believes there are around 700 residents with the disease.
 HIV treatments can help people live long, healthy productive lives.

 Here’s what we've been up to recently.

 Help stop the spread of STDs by knowing your status.
 Get tested today!